luetkemj/snerv/README.md

 # Snerv

-A JS roguelike built for the helluvit.
+Building a JS roguelike for the helluvit.

 - [x] player sprite
 - [x] monster sprites